 - Have yearly pavement inspections done to stay proactive in managing your parking lot.

-- Make sure your pavement is set up on a yearly regular maintenance schedule.
+- Set up on a yearly regular maintenance schedule.

 - If you can only choose one pavement maintenance practice, asphalt crack filler is the most important to help prevent more cracks and/or prevent small cracks from becoming big problems.

 - Water is the harshest element on pavement and can quickly deteriorate your blacktop if it penetrates the base.
-By filling cracks before they become large damages and/or potholes, you are helping to slow down the pavement’s deterioration by limiting water penetration.
+By filling cracks before they become large damages and/or potholes, you are helping to slow down the pavement’s deterioration.
+As this approach limits water penetration.

 - Use ice melt products that are safe for asphalt.